trinostics/excelRio/README.md

 ```

 Those two packages are sufficient to exchange data via the clipboard and csv files.
-To exchange data directly with workbooks it is recommended to also install the XLConnect package and it dependencies.
+To exchange data directly with workbooks it is recommended to also install the XLConnect package and its dependencies.
+Other packages are supported.
+See the help for `readFromExcel` and `writeToExcel`.
-Note that XLConnect uses java and the rJava package, which can sometimes be troublesome to manage.
-Please consult your IT department.
+**Note!
+XLConnect uses java and the rJava package, which can sometimes be troublesome to manage.
+Please consult your IT department.**

 To install excelRio run:
 ```s